wstho/neuroblenda/examples/examples.md

-## Examples require region meshes downloaded from Allensdk, and a snudda network simulation.
+### OBS: Examples require region meshes downloaded from Allensdk, and a snudda network simulation.